-- E. Upon receipt of such notice from the Union, the District will issue to the employee and the Union a five (5) day notice of Intention to Dismiss.
-Failure to authorize payroll deductions by the response deadlines set in the Notice to Dismiss shall result in termination. - F. Employees terminated as a result of this provision do not have the right of recourse through Article 21 Grievance Procedure. - G. The Union shall indemnify, defend and hold the District, its officers and employees harmless against any and all claims, demands, suits and from liabilities of any nature which may arise out of or by reason of any action taken or not taken by the District under the provisions of this Section. - H. Memorandum of Understanding Distribution The District will distribute to all Unit members a copy of the signed Memorandum of Understanding.
+- E. The Union shall indemnify, defend and hold the District, its officers and employees harmless against any and all claims, demands, suits and from liabilities of any nature which may arise out of or by reason of any action taken or not taken by the District under the provisions of this Section. - F. Memorandum of Understanding Distribution The District will distribute to all Unit members a copy of the signed Memorandum of Understanding.
 When a person is hired in any classification covered by this Memorandum of Understanding, the District shall notify the person that the Union is the recognized employee organization.
-The District will provide that person with a copy of the current MOU. - I. Union Notification The Union shall be given at least ten (10) working days advance written notice prior to adopting any rule, resolution, regulation, or action affecting working conditions within the scope of representation and shall be given the opportunity to meet and confer with the District representative prior to its adoption by the District Board of Directors. - J. Bulletin Boards The Union shall be provided a bulletin board in the employee break room.
+The District will provide that person with a copy of the current MOU. - G. Union Notification The Union shall be given at least ten (10) working days advance written notice prior to adopting any rule, resolution, regulation, or action affecting working conditions within the scope of representation and shall be given the opportunity to meet and confer with the District representative prior to its adoption by the District Board of Directors. - H. Bulletin Boards The Union shall be provided a bulletin board in the employee break room.
 The Union agrees that notices posted on the bulletin board shall not contain anything that may be construed as maligning and/or derogatory to the District or its representatives.
 The Union shall be responsible for maintaining the bulletin board in a professional manner.
 The Union shall be responsible for placement of and removal of outdated material.
-However, the District shall retain the right to remove maligning, derogatory, or inappropriate, or outdated material. - K. Time Off for Union Officials During the term of this agreement, two employees from the unit shall be allowed a reasonable amount of paid release time off for "meet and confer" or "meet and consult" sessions scheduled with the District's designated representatives, providing there is no disruption of work.
+However, the District shall retain the right to remove maligning, derogatory, or inappropriate, or outdated material. - I. Time Off for Union Officials During the term of this agreement, two employees from the unit shall be allowed a reasonable amount of paid release time off for "meet and confer" or "meet and consult" sessions scheduled with the District's designated representatives, providing there is no disruption of work.
 The Union shall notify the General Manager in advance of the meeting of the specific members who will be in attendance.
 Union members shall obtain permission through supervisory channels before leaving their work or work locations.